 At the Leaders’ Summit on Refugees on 20 September 2016 in New York, Tanzania renewed its commitment to protect refugees and asylum-seekers.
 It specifically pledged to:

-The application of the CRRF in Tanzania builds on existing mechanisms and initiatives (1998 Refugees Act and 2003 National Refugee Policy) with the aim of reviewing and updating them.
+The application of the CRRF in Tanzania builds on existing mechanisms and initiatives.
 The 1998 Refugees Act and the 2003 National Refugee Policy that govern Tanzania’s refugee policy are under review, providing an opportunity to move towards a settlement approach and towards the inclusion of refugees into national systems of service delivery, such as education and health.

 Other mechanisms and initiatives that the CRRF builds on include the Refugee Coordination Model (RCM) for the humanitarian response and the UN Development Assistance Plan (UNDAP II) 2016-2021, which is based on national priorities and on the Sustainable Development Goals (SDGs) centred on the SDG approach of 'leaving no one behind'.
 Government efforts on the local integration of new Tanzanians will feed into the CRRF, as will the United Nations Joint Programme (UNJP) for Kigoma Region in the Northwest, which fosters an inclusive approach in the support provided to host and refugee communities.
-For instance, the UNJP will establish community centres where youths from both the refugee camps and surrounding villages can access learning and skills development opportunities.

 Kigoma Refugee Camps turned into schools, health centres

 In line with the ‘whole-of-society’ approach outlined in the New York Declaration, the application of the CRRF in Tanzania is led by the Government, facilitated by UNHCR, and guided by broad partnerships in-country.
 UNHCR and a wide range of humanitarian and development actors, including civil society, are actively participating in the process.
 The CRRF in Tanzania is coordinated by the CRRF National Steering Committee, which is technically supported by a Secretariat.
 The NSC's central role is to ensure a comprehensive refugee response through policy, oversight, coordination, and resource mobilization.
 It is co-chaired by the Ministry of Home Affairs and the President’s Office Regional Administration and Local Government (PO-RALG), and includes the membership of Government line ministries, UN agencies, civil society, development actors, the World Bank, private sector, and academia.
 The NSC is to work closely with regional and district authorities to ensure effective coordination between national, regional and district levels.